valvesss/blopy/README.md

 # BlockchainPython

-BlockchainPython is a library that provides a full self blockchain node.
+Blockchain Python is a library that provides a full self blockchain node.
 It handles P2P connections, immutable-ledger, cryptography, consensus protocol and mining functions.

-Each node runs indenpendently until find other nodes in the network.
+Each node runs independently until find other nodes in the network.
 As the premise says: "if the node found has a large chain, it adapts to it".

 The application was made to run by third part, so use it with a client.